-The Smuts Memorial Fund elects a Smuts Visiting Research Fellow each year, in association with a Visiting Research Fellowship at Wolfson College, to come to Cambridge to carry out research for 9 months.
+The Smuts Memorial Fund elects a Smuts Visiting Research Fellow each year, in association with a Visiting Research Fellowship, to come to Cambridge to carry out research for 9 months.

 A select number of Cambridge libraries are invited to apply for funding of up to £1000 for purchases in the field of Commonwealth Studies.
 The deadline for applications is 1st October.

 The Smuts Fund and the Cambridge Commonwealth, European & International Trust annually fund up to two international students on PhD courses.

 - may be a citizen of any country outside the EU

 - must be liable for fees at the overseas rate (see Your Fee Status)

 - must apply to study a PhD at the University of Cambridge and be offered admission (see Prospective Graduate Students)

 - must complete Section B of the application form to indicate that s/he wishes to be considered for scholarship funding, and must submit the completed application by the published deadline (normally at the start of December in the year before the start of the PhD)